Hiding in Plain Sight: Familial Hypercholesterolemia (FH)

 - Ezetimibe — Add if statins not sufficient; produces additional 18–25% LDL-C lowering; well tolerated

-Appropriate as third-line (increasingly second-line) agents.
+Appropriate as second-line and third-line agents depending on response to statin + ezetimibe.
 Multiple modalities now available:

 - Lerodalcibep — Recombinant fusion protein (albumin + adnectin); approved December 2025 for adults with hypercholesterolemia including HeFH; lowers LDL-C by 59–65% in HeFH